Taeradan/taiga-docker/README.md

 ### Configure your Taiga instance

-There are some files to modify according to your environment :
+There are some files to modify according to your environment:

 * `frontend/nginx-default-vhost.conf` : In case you split the containers on several machines, replace "taiga-back" by the URL where the backend can be reached.
-* `frontend/conf.json` : *mandatory* - Replace "example.com" with your Taiga instance hostname.
-To test locally, "localhost" works well here.
+* `frontend/conf.json` : Replace "localhost" with your Taiga instance hostname if running on a distant server.
-* `backend/settings.py` : *mandatory* - Replace "example.com" with your Taiga instance hostname.
-To test locally, "localhost" works well here.
+* `backend/settings.py` : Replace "localhost" with your Taiga instance hostname if running on a distant server.
 In this file you can configure the mail notifications and the database settings.
 * `docker-compose.yml` : If you changed the database settings in `backend/settings.py`, double check that the postgres environment variables match.
 In this file you can also change the data volumes locations on your filesystem.

 ### Run your Taiga instance

-Only one commande is needed to launch your Taiga instance :
+Only one commande is needed to launch your Taiga instance:

 ```bash
 make